FreeCodeCampTrondheim/BaWoEngine/README.md

 ### Create feature- and content game expansions using *only JSON*!
 Central to BaWo will be the ability to generate background content with minimal effort.
 This also includes entirely new types of background content and behaviour.
 To do this, you define a module with JSON.
-A module has two core aspects that need specification:
+A module has four core aspects that need specification:
 - generation: what rules follows its random assembling?
+- data viewing: how should the module be represented when data is to be shown?
+- player interaction: how should the module respond to player interactions with the background world?
 - cataloguing: what situations, options and forecasts does it add to the catalogue?

-Beyond this, the JSON needs to be consistent, meaning that you'll get an error message if you try to setup up any module that prescribes situations and options upon its creation that do not exist.
+Beyond this, the JSON needs to be consistent, meaning that you should get an error message if you try to setup up any module that prescribes situations and options upon its creation that do not exist.

 ##  More Information